 After that, we have some minor adjustments.
 I used a curves layer to lower the midtones (middle of the graph) to and masked out the subject (loosely, using a very soft brush – this did not have to be precise by any means).
 This helps achieve a subtle vignette around the subject that helps separate them from the background.
 After that, I found the skin a bit too red, so I simply lowered the vibrance and masked the face (loosely, again – not precise) so that the surroundings weren’t affected.
 Now, here’s what we have:

 At this point, we’ve reached a situation where we have a good balance between depicting the accurate colors of the subject and surroundings while still providing the client with something that pops.
-By all means, I know there are people out there that will prefer the original color-corrected version versus the second revised color-popped version since we tend to be attracted to “warmer” images – it comes down to taste.
-In this instance, I didn’t like the way the general fixes we originally made impacted the color of the background.
+By all means, I know there are people out there that will prefer the original color-corrected version versus the second revised color-popped version since we tend to be attracted to “warmer” images – it comes down to taste. game of thrones 7 online In this instance, I didn’t like the way the general fixes we originally made impacted the color of the background.

 THE VINTAGE LOOK